 To Clamp Logs:

 - 1. Position the clamp against the log. - 2.
 Move the clamp down far enough so that it is below your first few cuts.
-Using the clamp lever, clamp the log against the side supports. - 3.
-To change the log clamp head tilt angle, pull the locking pin and tilt the head.
-Release the locking pin.
+Turn the clamp screws in so they move the log firmly against the side supports.